What will I do at my volunteer Teaching placement in Jamaica?

 Teach in a special needs school or teach sign language at a center for deaf children

 If you have sign language skills, put them to good use in a centre for deaf children.
-As a volunteer teaching English in Jamaica, you will support the teachers and focus on teaching conversational English.
-You’ll also teach mathematics.
+As a volunteer teaching English in Jamaica, you'll support the teachers and focus on teaching conversational English.
+You’ll also teach math.
 If you have an interest in crafts, sports, and agriculture, you can help plan and create educational lessons with the teachers.
 Your lessons should motivate students and help build their confidence levels.

 Where will I be working in Jamaica?

 All of our volunteer teaching placements in Jamaica are in the university town of Mandeville.
 You’ll live and work in an area known for its friendly people, beautiful surroundings, and warm weather.